 Your doctor will be able to advise on the best treatment for you.

 "The only thing that worked for me in the worst years of the menopause was HRT.
 All symptoms vanished and I had no side effects."

-"The birth control pill really helped my PMT problems and made a huge difference to my mental health until a savvy young doctor picked up on the fact that I had a history of aura migraine and so should not be taking the pill at all due to a double whammy stroke risk.
+"The birth control pill really helped my PMT problems and made a huge difference to my mental health until a savvy young doctor picked up on the fact that I had a history of aura migraines and so should not be taking the pill at all due to a double whammy stroke risk.
 This means that when the time comes, HRT is ruled out for me."

-"For the flushes, I found wearing light cotton clothes helpful.
+"For the flashes, I found wearing light cotton clothes helpful.
 And light cotton nighties rather than pyjamas are best at nighttime.
 Someone suggested drinking water when a flush started, which also worked for me."

 Visit our health section for more advice on perimenopause and menopause symptoms.